 Skip to Content

-While we found much of that to be true with Eastern European dishes like chicken paprikash, beef goulash soup, and langos, what I didn’t expect was to find an exciting contemporary food culture that would have me revise my Budapest food itinerary midway through our trip.
+While we found much of that to be true with Eastern European dishes like chicken paprikash, beef goulash soup, and langos, what I didn’t expect was to find an exciting contemporary food culture that would have me revise my Budapest food itinerary midway through our first trip.

-At first glance, Budapest looks every bit the classical city with its overwhelmingly gothic and neoclassical architecture.
+At first glance, Budapest looks every bit the classical city, with its overwhelmingly Gothic and neoclassical architecture.
 But it’s also incredibly hip and exciting with a vibrant restaurant scene.
-The Hungarian capital is forward-thinking in its approach to art and design and much of that creativity seems to have carried over into its food.
+The Hungarian capital is forward-thinking in its approach to art and design, and much of that creativity seems to have carried over into its food.

 The food in Budapest runs the gamut from traditional to trendy, from classic to contemporary.
 Aside from traditional Hungarian food, you’ll also find plenty of modern restaurants offering global dishes like Italian pizza, American burgers, and Middle Eastern mezze plates.